vojtasvoboda/oc-twigextensions-plugin/README.md

 ## Versions

-There are two versions of this plugin - 1.x and 2.x.
-For older October 1.0.x, 1.1.x or 2.x.x use special [branch 1.x](https://github.com/vojtasvoboda/oc-twigextensions-plugin/tree/1.x).
-For October 3.1+ use master branch.
+October 1.0.x, 1.1.x or 2.x.x - use special [branch 1.x](https://github.com/vojtasvoboda/oc-twigextensions-plugin/tree/1.x)
+October 3.1+ or 4.x  - use master branch
-For old Laravel 5.4 October's versions use special branch `laravel54`.
+For old Laravel 5.4 October's versions  - use special branch `laravel54`

 For migrating between plugin's version 1 and version 2 you can use special [UPGRADE.md](UPGRADE.md) guide.